vienues/analytics-system-react/README.md

 ## Getting started

-After downloading or cloning repos open a terminal to the root folder and run `npm install` to install dependencies.
+After downloading or cloning repos open a terminal to the root folder and run `yarn install` to install dependencies.

-        [ReactiveAnalytics] $ npm install
+        [ReactiveAnalytics] $ yarn install

 Once the dependencies are install start the client and server using the start command.

-        [ReactiveAnalytics] $ npm start
+        [ReactiveAnalytics] $ yarn start

 This will open up a browser window to [http://localhost:3005](http://localhost:3005) for the client interface, and a GraphQL server on port 4000.